AmbientAI/django-opensearch-toolkit/README.md

 # django-opensearch-toolkit

-A Django app for interacting with OpenSearch clusters, including connection management, migrations, search, and unit tests.
+A Django app to facilitate interacting with OpenSearch clusters, including connection management, migrations, search, and unit tests.

-It is implemented as a thin wrapper over the [opensearch-dsl](https://pypi.org/project/opensearch-dsl/) library for connection management and DSL operations, and benefits from all functionality it provides.
+It is implemented as a thin wrapper over the [opensearch-py](https://pypi.org/project/opensearch-py/) library for connection management and DSL operations, and benefits from all functionality it provides.
+The only other dependency is Django itself.

 Some key advantages to using this app:

-- Maintain connections to multiple clusters
+- Configure connections to multiple clusters using the Django settings module
-- Define all cluster settings, ISM policies, and index template mappings in code, via migration files
+- Define all cluster settings, ISM policies, and index template mappings _in code_, via migration files
   - This make it easier to track and replicate these settings across environments (e.g., dev & prod clusters).
 - Run migrations against clusters using Django management commands
   - Under the hood, it tracks the state of migrations in a hidden index in the cluster itself, similar to what Django does using tables in relational dbs.